Who Is the Bad Art Friend?

-Backstory
+Background

-Kolker's article centers around two writers and a short story, "The Kindest," published by one of them but contested by the other.
-Dawn Dorland and Sonya Larson met some time around 2007 at Boston's Grubstreet writing center.
-Dorland was at first a student and later a workshop leader there, while Larson was until recently the director of Grubstreet's Muse in the Marketplace conference.
+Kolker's article centers around two writers and a short story, "The Kindest", published by one of them but contested by the other.
+Dawn Dorland and Sonya Larson met sometime around 2007 at Boston's GrubStreet Writing Center.
+Dorland was at first a student and later a workshop leader there, while Larson was until recently the director of GrubStreet's Muse in the Marketplace conference.
 Larson, who grew up in Minnesota with a white father and a Chinese-American mother, has published both fiction and non-fiction, winning some awards.
 Dorland, who now lives in California, is at work on a novel inspired by her hardscrabble Iowa upbringing.

 The contested story, which Sonya Larson published in two different audio versions and in the 2017 edition of American Short Fiction, is about a working-class Chinese-American woman named Chuntao, an alcoholic who gets a kidney donation from a wealthy white woman who then feels entitled to pester Chuntao.
-According to Larson, whose work often treats racial issues, the story is a critique of "white-savior dynamics.
+According to Larson, whose work often treats racial issues, the story is a critique of "white-savior dynamics".

-Kolker begins his article by describing Dawn Dorland ("openhearted and eager," although he says that some people find her "a little extra,") who gave one of her kidneys to a stranger with kidney failure.
-The wife of her kidney recipient (who was not a compatible donor for her husband) gave one of her kidneys to yet another person in need—this is called a "chain donation."
+Kolker begins his article by describing Dawn Dorland ("openhearted and eager", although he says that some people find her "a little extra") who gave one of her kidneys to a stranger with kidney failure.
+The wife of her kidney recipient (who was not a compatible donor for her husband) gave one of her kidneys to yet another person in need—this is called a "chain donation".
 After Dawn Dorland's surgery, she drafted a letter to the person at the end of the "chain"—that is, the person who needed a kidney but had no friend or family member willing to give one.
-Kolker, calling the letter "heartfelt," quotes from it at length:
+Kolker, calling the letter "heartfelt", quotes from it at length:

-Personally, my childhood was marked by trauma and abuse; I didn’t have the opportunity to form secure attachments with my family of origin.
+Personally, my childhood was marked by trauma and abuse; I didn't have the opportunity to form secure attachments with my family of origin.
 A positive outcome of my early life is empathy, that it opened a well of possibility between me and strangers.
 While perhaps many more people would be motivated to donate an organ to a friend or family member in need, to me, the suffering of strangers is just as real.